GreyHak/dsp-belt-reverse/README.md

 # Belt Reverse Direction for Dyson Sphere Program

 <font color='red'>**BETA RELEASE - This mod is still in development, and is entering the testing phase.
-If you want solid reliability, please come back later.
-If you want to experiment, testing feedback is appreciated.
-If you encounter issues, please leave detailed feedback [on GitHub here](https://github.com/GreyHak/dsp-belt-reverse/issues).**</font>
+If you want reliability, please come back later.
+If you want to experiment, please backup your saves.
+Testing feedback is appreciated.
+If you encounter issues, please leave detailed feedback on how to reproduce the problem [on GitHub here](https://github.com/GreyHak/dsp-belt-reverse/issues).
+You can also contact me at GreyHak#2995 on the [DSP Modding](https://discord.gg/XxhyTNte) Discord #tech-support channel.**</font>

 **Belt Reverse Direction** is a mod for the Unity game Dyson Sphere Program developed by Youthcat Studio and published by Gamera Game.
 The game is available on [here](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).